nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 It’s quite straightforward where to put your name there, just look in and you will find where the long lists of the other profiles are.

 [10:32](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=631) Now to write the profile itself.
-So in the configuration file, you can start by writing the `param scope`, this is basically standard Nextflow parameters, which you often specify in the command line.
+So in the configuration file, you can start by writing the `params` scope, this is basically standard Nextflow parameters, which you often specify in the command line.

-[10:44](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=644) So for nf-core profiles, we generally suggest that you add these config profile description content in url.
-This is useful later on for debugging, and it also makes it easier for users to know that they’re using the right profile when they are running their parameters.
+[10:44](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=644) So for nf-core profiles, we generally suggest that you add to these the config profile description content and url.
+This is useful later on for debugging, and it also makes it easier for users to know that they’re using the right profile when they are running their pipelines.

 [10:59](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=659) Then in the `max` parameters that you see in the 4th to the 6th line, you can specify the maximum and node information that you gathered earlier.
 So the maximum number makes for memory that’s available, number of CPUs, and so on.

 [11:14](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=674) If you for example have a common directory for things like reference files, which you use in the network pipelines themselves, such as the Illumina iGenomes resource, you can also specify this here.

-[11:30](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=690) Once you specify that, you can then write the process scope.
+[11:30](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=690) Once you've specified that, you can then write the `process` scope.

 So this is actually where you define generic information about your particular scheduler.

-So in the example above (see Simple Example on the slide), we see that some clusters can have, and you just specify using slurm and maybe add an additional security check so that you can only retry a maximum of two times to stop runaway processes before you hit the big resource nodes.
+So in the example above (see Simple Example on the slide), we see the setup that some clusters can have, and you just specify using slurm and maybe add an additional security check so that you can only retry a maximum of two times to stop runaway processes before you hit the big resource nodes.

-[11:55](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=715) In a more complex example (see Complex Example on the slide), you can also specify cues and do this dynamically.
+[11:55](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=715) In a more complex example (see Complex Example on the slide), you can also specify queues and do this dynamically.

-So using `groovy` expression, you can say for example if the process we’re going to request is going to run for less than two hours, we go to the short queue.
+So using a `groovy` expression, you can say for example if the process we’re going to request is going to run for less than two hours, we go to the short queue.

 If not, for less than 24 hours it goes to the medium queue, and for everything else, it goes to the long queue.

-[12:24](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=744) Then also if for example your `bash` scripts for your scheduler that you normally write manually, and you have to specify extra parameters in that header block (you can also see this in the cluster options), saying that in my `sg` batch script I need to specify the `h_vmem` parameter.
+[12:24](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=744) Then also, if, for example, your batch scripts for your scheduler that you normally write manually, you have to specify extra parameters in that header block (you can also see this in the cluster options), for example saying that in my SGE batch script I need to specify the `h_vmem` parameter.

-Then I can take the Nextflow task memory information using the organic groovy curly brackets.
+Then I can take the Nextflow task memory information using the groovy curly brackets.

 [12:55](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=775) Then you can specify more information about your particular scheduler in the executor scope.

-This typically just limits queue size, which is maybe one you want to have, when you’re running eight processes for any given pipeline run.
+This typically just limits queue size, which is maybe what you want to have, when you’re running eight processes for any given pipeline run.

 Say you only want to submit ten processes per second, you can limit that there as well.